vbotka/ansible-tower-cli/README.md

 Role Variables
 --------------

-Read the defaults and examples in vars.
+Review the defaults and examples in vars.

 Dependencies